Study Abroad and Transfer Students

 For more information and assistance, please contact the International Student and Study Abroad Centre.

 As per the U of S policy, the International Student and Study Abroad Centre (ISSAC) must be notified of all university-approved international travel that involves student mobility.
 This includes but is not limited to all group travel, exchanges, study tours, internships, fieldwork, research, externships, conferences and seminars outside Canada.

 The International Student and Study Abroad Centre assists faculty and staff with risk assessment and emergency planning, oversees the U of S pre-departure process, maintains the International Travel Registry, monitors international events and provides emergency assistance to students and faculty abroad.

 Risk Assessment and Emergency Planning

-Please complete the International Travel Safety Plan for all international travel that includes fieldwork, student groups and/or takes place in a high-risk area as per the Department of Foreign Affairs.
+Please complete the International Travel Safety Plan for all international travel that includes fieldwork, student groups and/or takes place in a high-risk area as per the Global Affairs Canada.
 This document forms the basis of your emergency plan should participants need assistance abroad.
-Submit a copy of the document to ISSAC at least 60 days prior to the departure by emailing it to email@example.com.
+Contact ISSAC for assistance and submit a copy of the document to ISSAC at least 60 days prior to the departure by emailing it to firstname.lastname@example.org.
 It is also important to share the plan with all of those traveling abroad.

-Staff and faculty are responsible for notifying ISSAC of any upcoming international travel involving students by submitting a completed Trip Set Up form to ISSAC at least 60 days before the estimated trip departure date.
-All university-approved international travel is recorded on the university's emergency response database (International Travel Registry).
+Staff and faculty are responsible for notifying ISSAC of any upcoming international travel involving students by submitting a completed Trip Set Up form to ISSAC at least 30 days before the estimated trip departure date.
+Please send the completed form to email@example.com.
+All university-approved international travel is recorded on the university's emergency response database (International travel Registry).
 Once a trip has been set up, students and their trip leader(s) will receive an automated email with more instructions on how to access the registry and which requirements to complete.

 In order to facilitate prompt response and support in the event of an emergency, students are required to provide certain information about themselves in the International Travel Registry.
 All provided information is strictly confidential.